auto200/tiki-toki/README.md

 ---

-Clone the repo and install dependencies by running `yarn` command in the root of the project
+Clone the repo and install dependencies by running `pnpm i` command in the root of the project

 ### Development

-To start developing run `yarn dev` in the root of the project, this will run `dev` script in all apps
+To start developing run `pnpm dev` in the root of the project, this will run `dev` script in all apps

-### Adding new npm packages

-Turborepo utilizes [workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/), add new dependency by running `yarn workspace {app/package name} add {npm-package-name}` ex. `yarn workspace web add react-icons`

 ### Utilizing internal packages